 Your body demands more calories when you are at a greater altitude.
 So bring along lots of carbohydrate-rich foods.

 Avoid alcohol, cigarettes, and sleeping medicines, as these can exacerbate altitude sickness.

 Staying hydrated is essential for avoiding altitude sickness.
 Drink lots of water throughout your journey.

 Stop and relax where you are if you get pain or feel unwell, take suitable drugs, and notify the guide right away.

 For adventure seekers, the Manaslu Circuit Trek is the greatest option.
-This is a hike that is somewhat tough.
+This is a somewhat tough hike.
 The difficulty of the Manaslu Circuit Trek is mostly determined by the trekker's physical condition.

 The Manaslu Trek is one of Nepal's most arduous hikes, taking you through isolated Himalayan communities.
 It is one of Nepal's lesser-known hikes.
 This hike circles Mt.
-Manaslu, the world's eighth highest peak at 8,163 metres (26,781 ft).
+Manaslu, the world's eighth-highest peak at 8,163 meters (26,781 ft).
 And it's quickly being known as the new crown gem of Himalayan hiking.